 "C:\Program Files\Praat.exe" --open data/hello.wav data/hello.TextGrid

-at least if your current directory (see the Console's
+at least if your current folder (see the Console's

 dir commands) contains the folder